KhoaTr197/newsfeed/README.md

 ```
 ├─ /node_modules            # Contains all the dependencies
-├─ /client                  # Frontend code for the website
+├─ /client                  # Frontend code for the website (reference files to know client's code structure)
 │   ├─ /assets              # Static files like CSS, Fonts, and JavaScript
 │   │    ├─ /css
 │   │    │   └─ /images     # Images used in Bootstrap, CSS, Animation